diohabara/CS6332-22f/unit2-2/write-up.md

    pop     {r1}
    ```

-3. To remove in the second block, you can use the thumb mod.
+3. To remove in the second block, you can use the thumb mode.

-   - This is how to enter the thumb mode.
+   - This is how to enter the thumb mode and execute instructions in the thumb mode.

    ```armasm
    .code 32